Lodgings in Minnesota state parks

 If you don't have a cabin of your own, Minnesota has one you can borrow.

-new suites with computer access.
-It doesn't have camper cabins, but you'll find those at 22 other Minnesota state
+It doesn't have camper cabins, but you'll find those at more than two dozen other Minnesota state parks.

 No matter what kind of "cabin'' it is, it's a good deal, because we all know what counts: Location, location, location.
 You're a lucky lodger when a state park is at your doorstep.
 So, needless to say, reserve early.